Health and safety

 On this page

-To report a smoking violation, please select from the following list of locations or situations:
+To report a smoking or vaping violation, please select from the following list of locations or situations:

 Please note that we will do our best to have a by-law officer attend your location, although it may not be possible for one to arrive in time.
 We are, however, tracking all reported violations of the smoke-free regulations and the information provided will help us to determine problem areas within the City.
 With this information, by-law officers can conduct focused enforcement efforts based on data collected from public complaints and from staff reports as well.